GSA/idmanagement.gov/_implement/scl-windows.md

   certutil -v -url mypiv_auth.cer
 ```

 The graphical user interface (GUI) allows you to check OCSP, CRL, and AIA (intermediate certificate retrievals).

-Using this interface provides a visual method to verify that the network and CA infrastructure meet the mandatory revocation and path validation requirements for AAL3 authenticators as specified in NIST SP 800-63-4.
+Using this interface provides a visual method to verify that the network configurations allow for appropriate path discovery and validation best practices for PKI authenticators.

 <div class="usa-alert usa-alert--error" role="alert">
   <div class="usa-alert__body">